Generic name: Melphalan hydrochloride

 Because of changes in protocol design after week 22, other efficacy parameters such as response duration and survival cannot be compared.

-An association was noted between poor renal function and myelosuppression; consequently, an amendment to the protocol required a 50% reduction in IV Melphalan dose if the BUN was ≥30 mg/dL.
-The rate of severe leukopenia in the IV arm in the patients with BUN over 30 mg/dL decreased from 50% (8/16) before protocol amendment to 11% (3/28) (P = 0.01) after the amendment.
+An association was noted between poor renal function and myelosuppression; consequently, an amendment to the protocol required a 50% reduction in intravenous Melphalan dose if the BUN was ≥30 mg/dL.
+The rate of severe leukopenia in the intravenous arm in the patients with BUN over 30 mg/dL decreased from 50% (8/16) before protocol amendment to 11% (3/28) (P = 0.01) after the amendment.

 Melphalan should not be used in patients whose disease has demonstrated prior resistance to this agent.
 Patients who have demonstrated hypersensitivity to Melphalan should not be given the drug.

-Melphalan Hydrochloride for Injection may cause local tissue damage should extravasation occur, and consequently it should not be administered by direct injection into a peripheral vein.
-It is recommended that Melphalan Hydrochloride for Injection be administered by injecting slowly into a fast-running IV infusion via an injection port, or via a central venous line (see DOSAGE AND ADMINISTRATION: Administration Precautions).
+Melphalan may cause local tissue damage should extravasation occur, and consequently it should not be administered by direct injection into a peripheral vein.
+It is recommended that Melphalan be administered by injecting slowly into a fast-running intravenous infusion via an injection port, or via a central venous line (see DOSAGE AND ADMINISTRATION: Administration Precautions).

 Melphalan should be administered in carefully adjusted dosage by or under the supervision of experienced physicians who are familiar with the drug's actions and the possible complications of its use.